adrianeboyd/BrillMooreSpellChecker/README.md

 - a list of misspellings with corrections
 - a list of potential corrections (i.e., a dictionary of real words)

-The spell checker does not know anything about sentence boundaries or sentence-initial capitalization, so it expects all possible forms of a word (capitalized, lowercase, mixed case, etc.) to appear in the list of potential corrections.
-The command-line wrapper includes flags to expand a provided dictionary with lowercase and/or capitalized versions of all words.
+The spell checker does not know anything about morphology or sentence-initial capitalization, so it expects all possible forms of a word (inflected, capitalized, lowercase, mixed case, etc.) to appear in the list of potential corrections.
+The command-line wrapper includes flags to expand a provided dictionary with lowercase and capitalized versions of all words.

 *The &alpha; &rarr; &beta; alignment parameters are retrieved from a map rather than a trie of tries as described in the original article, so the spell